python/cpython/Doc/c-api/lifecycle.rst

 To summarize the possible interactions:

-* A non-finalized object might have references to or from non-finalized and finalized objects, but not cleared objects.
+* A non-finalized object might have references to or from non-finalized and finalized objects, but not to or from cleared objects.
 * A finalized object might have references to or from non-finalized, finalized, and cleared objects.
-* A cleared object might have references to or from finalized and cleared objects, but not non-finalized objects.
+* A cleared object might have references to or from finalized and cleared objects, but not to or from non-finalized objects.

 Without any reference cycles, an object can be simply destroyed once its last reference is deleted; the finalization and clearing steps are not necessary to